 To ensure your claims are submitted correctly, please remind billing representatives to use the correct TOB code and submit claims in compliance with Medicare policies.
 This will avoid any denials and ensure you are paid in a timely manner.

 Thank you for your continued commitment to providing quality health care to our nation’s Veterans.
 Your participation in the network serving America’s Veterans is greatly appreciated.

 According to VA, Prolonged Exposure therapy (PE) is one of the most studied and most effective treatments for posttraumatic stress disorder (PTSD) and is one of the most highly recommended therapies in the VA/DoD Clinical Practice Guideline for PTSD.

-The PTSD Consultation Program at the National Center for PTSD offers training and consultation in PE at no cost to help make this evidence-based treatment for PTSD more available to Veterans in rural areas.
+The PTSD Consultation Program at the National Center for PTSD offers free training and consultation in PE to help make this evidence-based treatment for PTSD more available to Veterans in rural areas.

 There will be three training sessions this year for up to 30 providers each.
 The first session is in White River Junction, VT for providers in Vermont, New Hampshire, eastern New York and southern Maine on Feb.
 7-9.
 Training in Oklahoma and in Montana will be held later this year.

 The three-day training will include:

 - Training in PTSD assessment

 - Free continuing education units

 Attendees will receive ongoing support and consultation including weekly phone consultation for the provider’s first two cases and advice from experts at the PTSD Consultation Program.
 Note: a $50 registration fee is required which will be returned upon completion of the training.
 The cost of transportation, food and lodging is not included.